AsemDevs/Users-List-REST-API-Integration/DEV_NOTES.md

   - Register a rewrite rule and rewrite tag for the custom endpoint.
   - Render the template with dummy data when visiting the custom endpoint.
 - Flush the rewrite rules by saving permalink settings in the WordPress admin dashboard.
+- Created a custom endpoint for user-details
+- Implemented fetch_user_details method to retrieve user data from the API
+- Updated user-table-template.php with links to user-details endpoint
+- Created a user-details-template.php to display user information
 - Plugin Structure
   - users-list-plugin/
     - src/